 Your heart works harder than normal, and if you have severe sleep apnea, your risk of developing heart disease increases by 50%.
 If you already have heart disease, you are at greater risk of having a heart attack or dying suddenly.

 Sleep apnea also puts stress on your heart muscles.
 These muscles must pump harder to get enough blood flow to your vital organs.
 Over time, this can damage them.
 It can also make your arteries stiffer.
 As a result, your blood vessels narrow, which reduces blood flow.
+We have learned that many different things have affects on your health.
+For example, apple cider vinegar affects diabetes.

 Sleep apnea also leads to high cholesterol and triglyceride levels in your bloodstream.
 This can increase your chances of getting clogged arteries.